TomBos/Talker/README.md

 ## Installation

+To use Talker, you will need:

 1. Clone this repository to your web server using git clone.
 2. Update the `$databaseName` variable in the PHP files to match your MySQL database settings.
 3. Ensure that you have established a connection with MySQL.
 Once you have done so, check the console in `index.php` to verify whether the database initialization was successful.
+4. decide if you want to use tokens, if you choose to create tokens generate them if not comment on parts of code in `dbOperations/CreateTokens.php` and `Pages/UserAuth.php`

 ## Usage